 - ¼ teaspoon ground dry ginger

 - ¼ teaspoon ground cloves

 - 1-9- inch pie crust homemade or store-bought

 - 1 cup thick caramel sauce see link for caramel sauce on the blog

 - 1 cup toasted pecan halves or pieces

 - Heat the oven to 400°.
 Wash and dry the sweet potatoes, then pierce the top of them with a fork.
 Set the sweet potatoes on a lined baking sheet and then roast them until they are soft, approximately 1 hour, Set aside until cool enough to handle.

 - Once the sweet potatoes have cooled, peel and roughly chop the potatoes.
 Place the sweet potatoes in a large mixing bowl.
 With the mixer running, add the melted butter, eggs, evaporated milk, bourbon, and vanilla.
 The mixture should begin to look light and fluffy.
-Scrape down all sides of the mixing bowl, then add the granulated sugar, brown sugar, the cinnamon, salt, nutmeg, ginger, and cloves.
+Scrape down all sides of the mixing bowl, then add the granulated sugar, brown sugar, cinnamon, salt, nutmeg, ginger, and cloves.
 Mix again to combine and incorporate the ingredients.

 - Place the prepared 9 inch homemade or store-bought pie crust into a 9-inch deep-dish pie pan, then transfer the sweet potato mixture into it.
-Bake for about 50 to 60 minutes on 400°.
+Bake for about 50 to 60 minutes at 400°.
 Let cool to room temperature.